Delegate River

-The Delegate River is a perennial river of the Snowy River catchment, located in the Alpine regions of the states of Victoria and New South Wales, Australia.
+The Delegate River is a perennial river of the Snowy River catchment, in the Alpine regions of the states of Victoria and New South Wales, Australia.

 Course and features

-The Delegate River rises below Cob Hill within Errinundra National Park on the north western slopes of Gunmark Range, part of the Errinundra Plateau, approximately 13 km east northeast of Goongerah, in East Gippsland, Victoria.
-The river flows generally north, east southeast, northeast, north, and then northwest, flowing across the part of the boundary between New South Wales and Victoria, joined by sixteen tributaries including the Little Plains River and the Bombala River, before reaching its confluence with the Snowy River, 9 km north northeast of Tombong, north of the town of Delegate and west northwest of the town of Bombala.
+The Delegate River rises below Cob Hill within Errinundra National Park on the northwestern slopes of Gunmark Range, part of the Errinundra Plateau, approximately 13 km east-northeast of Goongerah, in East Gippsland, Victoria.
+The river flows generally north, east-southeast, northeast, north, and then northwest, flowing across part of the boundary between New South Wales and Victoria, joined by sixteen tributaries including the Little Plains River and the Bombala River, before reaching its confluence with the Snowy River, 9 km north northeast of Tombong, north of the town of Delegate and west northwest of the town of Bombala.
 The river descends 643 m over its 127 km course.